tobyqin/blog_hexo/source/_posts/2016-10-10-python-text-replacement.md

             return word
     return replace

 s = "LOVE PYTHON, love python, Love Python" print re.sub('python', match_case('money'), s, flags=re.IGNORECASE)
 # LOVE MONEY, love money, Love Money
 ```

-Oh, last but not least, do you want to do use `re.sub()` for wildcards, yes, you can do it! `fnmatch` provide a function to let you **translate** wildcards pattern into regelar expression pattern.
+Oh, last but not least, do you want to do use `re.sub()` for wildcards, yes, you can do it! `fnmatch` provide a function to let you **translate** wildcards pattern into regular expression pattern.

 ```python
 >>> fnmatch.translate('C*and*D*')